microsoft/TypeScript-Handbook/pages/Decorators.md

 }
 ```

-The `@sealed` decorator could be defined using the following function declaration:
+We can define the `@sealed` decorator using the following function declaration:

 ```ts
 function sealed(constructor: Function) {